adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

     user ---(clicks 'login')---> webpage ---(request user info)---> user ---(inputs info)---> webpage ---(passes user info)---> server

 Function Requirements:
- * Login Button: Used to initiate login feature, will present the user with the Email and Password Input Field
+ * Login Button: Used to initiate login feature, will present the user with the Email and Password input field
  * Email Input Field: Will take in user's Google email account
  * Password Input Field: Will take in the user's Google password
  * The login feature wil not allow more than 100 simultaneous users